clydotron/job_worker_service/Design.md

 Assumptions:
 * No limit on the amount of space it can use (memory or disk)
 * Data is not persistent.
 Close the server, lose the data.
-TODO: for persistent storage, use database for job info, store logs to disl

 ##### Implementation details: